TheLastJediCoder/RestaurantAppPublic/README.md

 # RestaurantAppPublic
-Application with landing page and admin panel for resturant to advertise and manage menu and deals.
+Application with landing page and admin panel for restaurant to advertise and manage menu and deals.

 # Description